About the Peter Capell Award for Midwestern Creativity & Entrepreneurship

 - Cross-sector partnerships that advance creativity and build communities.

-- Projects, actions, and leadership that lead to strong community impact and advance Arts Midwest’s core values of equity, integrity, and learning.
+- Projects, actions, and leadership that lead to strong community impact and align with Arts Midwest’s core values of equity, integrity, and learning.

 - Projects, actions, and leadership that serve communities and populations that have faced marginalization and inequitable access to resources, and that work to break down barriers to access for under-represented and/or under-resourced communities and populations.

-- Be employed by an organization that offers creative and/or cultural programming as a manager, director, or similar position.
+- Be employed by an organization that offers creative or cultural programming as a manager, director, or similar position.
 Organizations may be nonprofit or for-profit.

 - Have a demonstrated history of engaging in partnerships and collegiality within the community in which they work.